gpii-ops/gpii-terraform-live/README.md

 1. `bundle install --path vendor/bundle`
 1. Get a copy of `gpii-key.pem` and add it to your agent, as described in "Manual testing".
 1. `bundle exec kitchen test`
-   * This will create/test/destroy resources in the same `dev-$USER` environment that is managed with `terragrunt *-all`.
+   * This will *destroy*/create/test/destroy resources in the same `dev-$USER` environment that is managed with `terragrunt *-all`.
-   * `kitchen test` runs a series of phases: `create, converge, verify, destroy`.
-You can also run these phases by hand (e.g. `kitchen converge`).
+   * `kitchen test` runs a series of phases: `destroy, create, converge, verify, destroy`.
+You can also run these phases by hand (e.g. `kitchen converge`) -- do this if you don't want kitchen to destroy your existing environment.
    * Add `-l debug` to see more log output.
-   * The `destroy` step doesn't work yet.
-Use the steps in "Cleaning up" to clean up.

 ### Cleaning up